The following copyright applies to all sample applications shipped with this product:

 No default options are set at initial runtime.
 The time the software is used, click the Options button and set the options.
 Failure to do this generates export errors.

 The application allows the user to run a single source file.
-The user can select the source file, an output file and set the various options.
+The user can choose the source file, an output file and set the various options.

 The following figure shows the Main Window for the export application.